jefe101073/RestaurantReviews/JMCCANN_README.md

 The database design is also very basic.
 I used code-first Entity Framework Core because it works very nicely with Postgres and should be supported on many platforms.
 The major tables are User, Restaurant and Review.
 The data-types are likewise as simple as possible.

+Also, for an extra twist, I added a PriceRating and StarRating table to the database.
+This table stores the dollar sign ratings (PriceRating) and the number of stars (StarRating).
+The Review table has PriceRatingId and StarRatingId which point to the Ids from these tables.
+Every time a review is saved, the Restaurant's AveragePriceRating and AverageStarRating will be re-calculated in the method ReviewDao.cs -> CalculateAndUpdateRestaurantRatingsAsync.

 ## Major Functionality

 1. Create a user